Table of Contents

-We are passionate about developing sustainable water sources and have been installing wells and pumps for our customers for many many years.
+We are passionate about developing sustainable water sources and have been installing solar well pumps for over 15 years.

-One well pump we repeatedly use and recommend is an affordable solar direct system using the Grundfos SQ series pumps.
-We continue using this system because after many years of installing, we have had ZERO failures.
+The well pump we repeatedly use and recommend is an affordable solar direct system using the Grundfos SQFlex series pumps.
+We continue using this system because after 15 years of installions, we have had ZERO failures.
 It’s a proven pump that will supply water in the most remote areas where the water is scarce or the power supply is unreliable.